Daniel Radcliffe Solidifies His Broadway Return

 Following that being accepted, D’Agata and Fingal co-wrote the 2012 book The Lifespan of a Fact to tell the full story of everything that had occurred since the beginning of their investigation.

-After it’s release, the duos work received critical acclaim with the awards of Best Book of the Year from the Huffington Post, a Top 10 Most Crucial Book of the year from Slate, as well as an Editor’s Choice by The New York Times Book Review.
+After it’s release, the duo’s work received critical acclaim with the awards of Best Book of the Year from the Huffington Post, a Top 10 Most Crucial Book of the year from Slate, as well as an Editor’s Choice by The New York Times Book Review.

-In the new play, Radcliffe will play Fingal, Cannavale will play D’Agata and Jones will play Fingal’s boss.
+In the new play, Radcliffe will play Fingal, Cannavale will play D’Agata, and Jones will play Fingal’s boss.
 However, the production’s creative team – sets, costumes, lighting, sound, and projections have not been revealed to the public yet.

-The entire show will be produced on Broadway by Jeffrey Richards, Norman and Deanna Twain, Will Trice, Barbara Freitag, Eric Falkenstein, Carl Moellenberg/Wendy Federman, Ken Greiner, Van Kaplan, and Caiola Productions.
+The entire show will be produced on Broadway by Jeffrey Richards, Norman and Deanna Twain, Will Trice, Barbara Freitag, Eric Falkenstein, Carl Moellenberg, Wendy Federman, Ken Greiner, Van Kaplan, and Caiola Productions.

-The Lifespan of a Fact will host its first performance at Broadway’s Studio 54 theatre Thursday, September 20, with a public opening night slated for Thursday, October 18.
+The Lifespan of a Fact will host its first performance at Broadway’s Studio 54 theater Thursday, September 20, with a public opening night slated for Thursday, October 18.
 The limited engagement will run for 16 weeks.

 Tickets for the show will be made available to the general public June 22 but will be made available even earlier than that for Audience Rewards members and American Express Card Members.